eayin2/bytterfs/README.md

 This way you can run latter commands with sudo and don't have to type in the<br>
 password.
 This is more secure, than connecting with SSH as root to the<br>
 destination server.
 Also make sure that you have already created a subvolume on<br>
-the backup destination which holds all your backup for the specific source. <br><br>
+the backup destination which holds all your backup for the specific source. <br>

 positional arguments:<br>
   snapshotName          Name of snapshot.
 A timestamp will then be suffixed to<br>